CounterpartyXCP/Documentation/docs/advanced/api-v2/v1-to-v2.md

 The main differences between the new v2 API and the deprecated v1 API are:

-- The new API is ReSTful instead of RPC-based.
+- The new API is RESTful instead of RPC-based.
 - All requests use the `GET` method and so may be made easily from any browser.
 - The new API has fewer filters, but is optimized for the new log-structure database architecture.